 Real estate agents usually charge a fee of 3%-6% of the houses they sell.
 The fees in some states are higher and lower in others.
 In certain cases, the fees are negotiable.

 Usually, agents work with other real estate agents.
 The listing agent takes half of the commission and the buyer agent gets the other half.
 If the listing agent sold the house on his own, then he gets the full commission.

 Let's say if the real estate agent's commission is 5%, and the house is sold for $400,000.
 The seller will have to pay a fee of $20,000 to the agent(s), and the homeowner will receive $380,000.
-If there two agents work together to sell the house, then each of the agents will get $10,000.
+If there are two agents working together to sell the house, then each of the agents will get $10,000.

 You can use the real estate commission calculator to calculate the realtor's commission based on the estimated value of your house.

 Should I hire a real estate agent to sell my house?

 If you want to sell your house, there are a few things that you need to consider before deciding whether you should hire a real estate agent to sell your house or take the for sale by owner approach.

 - Better Price - Experienced realtors are able to sell houses at a better price than houses that are listed for sale by the owner.
 It is in the real estate agent's best interest to sell your house for a higher price since their commission is dependent on the selling price of your home.

 Experienced realtors are excellent in marketing.
 They know exactly what the selling points of your house are for potential betters and they also have better negotiation skills than you because that is what they do.

 In addition, the real estate agent is likely to have more data than you.
 They will evaluate your home and give you an appraisal of how much your house is worth.
 The appraisal is usually made based on recent transactions of similar houses that were sold in your area, and the conditions of your house.